I. The Architecture of Ghosts

 V. The Modernist Steward

-But what would life be if not fill of contradiction.
-Visitors to my kitchen see the Benchfoods Dehydrator, the Chamber Vacuum Sealer and the Anova Sous Vide, and they wonder how this fits with a man who refuses to use a smartphone (and won't shut up about it).
+But what would life be if not full of contradiction.
+Guests at my table see the Benchfoods Dehydrator, the Chamber Vacuum Sealer and the Anova Sous Vide, and they wonder how this fits with a man who refuses to use a smartphone (and won't shut up about it).

 I see it through the Parable of the Talents.